codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ## Building with YAML

+In order to use `codemagic.yaml` for build configuration on Codemagic, it has to be committed to your repository.
+The name of the file must be `codemagic.yaml` and it must be located in the root directory of the repository.

 When detected in repository, `codemagic.yaml` is automatically used for configuring builds that are triggered in response to the events defined in the file, provided that a [webhook](../building/webhooksš) is set up.

 Builds can be also started manually by clicking **Start new build** in Codemagic and selecting the branch and workflow to build in the **Specify build configuration** popup.

 ## Syntax

-`Codemagic.yaml` follows the traditional [YAML syntax](https://yaml.org/).
+`codemagic.yaml` follows the traditional [YAML syntax](https://yaml.org/).
 You can customize the file by running custom scripts in the `scripts` section(s).

+### Naming sections

 For easier reading of the configuration file and build logs, you can divide the scripts into meaningful sections with descriptive names.

     scripts:
       - name: Build for iOS
         script: flutter build ios

+### Reusing sections

-If a particular section would be reused multiple times in the file, e.g. in each workflow, you can avoid repetitions by using anchors.
+If a particular section would be reused multiple times in the file, e.g. in each workflow, you can avoid repetitions by using **anchors**.
 This is also convenient when you need to make changes to the code as you would have to edit it in just one place.

-Define the section to be reused by adding `&` in front of it and then reuse it elsewhere with `*` in front of its name.
+Define the section to be reused by adding `&` in front of it.

+    scripts:
       - &increment_build_number
-    - name: Increment build number
+        name: Increment build number
         script: |
           #!/bin/sh
           set -e
           set -x
           cd $FCI_BUILD_DIR
-        agvtool new-version -all $(($BUILD_NUMBER +1))
+          agvtool new-version -all $(($PROJECT_BUILD_NUMBER +1))

+Reuse the defined section elsewhere by adding a `*` in front of it.

+    scripts:
+      - script1
+      - *increment_build_number
+      - script3

 ## Template